Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

+In chiral baths of rodlike particles, the dependence of collision statistics on intruder separation $D$ is strongly influenced by the ability of the system to form and sustain vortices.
+As shown in Fig.\,\ref{Fig4}\;\!C for chirality $\theta\,{=}\,20^{\circ}$ (see also Suppl.\,Movie\,S3), vortices cannot develop at very small separations.
+A minimum separation--- at least comparable to the length of the rodlike particles--- is required to allow vortex formation around the intruders and enable their mutual interaction.
+This is also evident in Fig.\,\ref{Fig4}\;\!D, where the vortex order parameter remains weak for small $D$, and the optimal chiral angle for rods emerges only when the separation is sufficiently large.
+This observation further explains why the optimal chirality in the inset of Fig.\,\ref{Fig2}\;\!B reaches a plateau only at larger values of $D$.

-We finally note that the unidirectional rotation of the active particles in the chiral bath exerts a net torque on each intruder \cite{Torrik21} and induces a gearlike rotation (even in case of a single intruder surrounded by isotropic collisions): We find an imbalance between the horizontal force (i.e.\ along the $x$-axis in Fig.\,\ref{Fig5}) exerted on the upper and lower halves of each intruder ($\Delta F\!_x{=}|F\!\!_x^{\,\;\text{up}}\!{-}F\!\!_x^{\,\;\text{low}} |\,{>}\,0$).
-Similarly, collisions exert unequal net forces in the perpendicular direction on the inner and outer halves of each intruder ($\Delta F\!_y{=}|F\! \!_y^{\,\;\text{in}}\!{-}F\!\!_y^{\,\;\text{out}}|\,{>}\,0$).
-The resulting torques due to $\Delta F\!_x$ and $\Delta F\!_y$ have opposite directions but cannot cancel each other since $\Delta F\!_x\,{>}\,\Delta F\!_y$.
-Therefore, the intruders rotate opposite to the direction of the active bath particles; see examples in Fig.\,\ref{Fig5}.
+Finally, we note that the unidirectional rotation of chiral active particles exerts a net torque on each intruder \cite{Torrik21}, inducing a gearlike rotation--- even in the case of a single intruder subject to isotropic collisions.
+We find a systematic imbalance in the horizontal force (along the $x$-axis in Fig.\,\ref{Fig5}) exerted on the upper versus lower halves of each intruder, quantified by $\Delta F\!_x{=}|F\!\!_x^{ \,\;\text{up}}\!{-}F\!\!_x^{\,\;\text{low}}|\,{>}\,0$.
+Likewise, there is a net vertical force imbalance between the inner and outer halves of each intruder, $\Delta F\!_y{=}|F\! \!_y^{\,\;\text{in}}\!{-}F\!\!_y^{\,\;\text{out}}|\,{>}\,0$.
+The resulting torques from $\Delta F\!_x$ and $\Delta F\!_y$ act in opposite directions but do not cancel, as $\Delta F\!_x\,{>}\,\Delta F\!_y$.
+Consequently, the intruders rotate in the direction opposite to that of the active particles, as illustrated in Fig.\,\ref{Fig5}.